 ☐ Configure the Headset: Verify students have a headset with a working microphone at the appropriate volume settings.
 Students should speak clearly into the microphone ("say the sounds of the words you see") and keep their hands off the buttons and mic.

 ☐ Model: Use the video below to show students what they can expect on the assessment.
 Pause and think aloud as you review the instructions for the test.
 For example, say, "If the passage feels too tricky, you can say 'skip' or 'I don't know yet'."
 Or: "Make sure to click on the green arrow right when you finish reading the last sentence on the page."
+Additionally, show students this video for tips on reading with Amira when taking an assessment.

 Use this video to introduce the Dyslexia Screener and assessment to students.